kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

 #### Congratulations!
 You have successfully completed this task.
 Please move on to the next task.

-## Task 6 : Explore your experiments
+## Task 6: Explore your experiments

 Learn how to analyze performance metrics and gain insights from your machine learning experiments in Microsoft Fabric.
 Explore various tools and techniques to evaluate and optimize your models effectively.

-Microsoft Fabric will keep track of all your experiments and allows you to visually explore them.
+Microsoft Fabric will keep track of all your experiments and allow you to visually explore them.

 1. Navigate to **dp_fabric-<inject key="Deployment ID" enableCopy="false"/>** workspace from the hub menu bar on the left.